colton-gabertan/SecurityShepherdLabs/README.md

 ### Defeating the Filter
 ![image](https://user-images.githubusercontent.com/66766340/147017269-82d5a2ff-f979-472a-aab8-57f224a37fb9.png)

 Nice!
 We bypassed the filter and triggered the alert.
 Can you think of a few more test cases in which we can defeat this particular filter?
+I encourage you to find some interesting behavior and maybe even adjust the pseudocode I provided to demonstrate fully how this filter works.

 [Python3 slicing]: https://www.w3schools.com/python/python_strings_slicing.asp